CMSgov/beneficiary-fhir-data/rfcs/0003-coverage-identifier-search.md

 ## Future Work
 [Future Work]: #future-work

+### Improve synthetic data

+Current synthetic data is invalid for this usecase.
+Synthetic contract numbers of 5 characters will have to be generated and assigned to beneficiaries.
+The assignments should be spred out so that a range of different numbers of results are returned.

 ### Store coverage in a more robust way

 In the current system Coverage information